compsci-commons/qc-benchmark-action/README.md

 ### Joining the team

 Of course, we are keen on adding more benchmarks.
 If you like to become a maintainer of a particular benchmark, please add it via an initial PR from your fork at first.
-Then, we will ask you to join our team here, such that you receive write access to the repo for easier maintenance.
+Then, we will ask you to join our team here, such that you receive write access to the repository for easier maintenance.